Orwell Astronomical Society (Ipswich)

 Theme: Moon, Jupiter and Saturn.

 On the third night our prayers were answered and the sky was clear.
 The first members of OASI turned up at the observatory at about 7.15pm, suggesting that we open earlier than advertised.
-By this time, some six visitors were already waiting to get in and there followed a mad dash for members to set up telescopes and binoculars!
+By this time, some six visitors were already waiting to get in and there followed a mad scramble as members set up telescopes and binoculars!
 Very soon, the main rush of visitors started and many people were forced to queue on the stairs to the dome.
 We had a very successful evening and finally closed the observatory at about 11.00pm.

 Thanks are due to all the members of OASI who helped to make this another very successful open weekend.